 - Group scoping was performed based on the total assets held by each subsidiary. - The company and its subsidiaries are incorporated in Jersey.
-The consolidated financial statements are a consolidation of the company, its directly wholly owned subsidiary, namely Links Bidco Limited, and a number of indirect wholly owned subsidiaries, which in turn own investment properties. - We determined that Links Bidco Limited, on a consolidated basis including its subsidiaries, is the only significant component of the group. - Our audit work was performed solely in Jersey for the audit of the consolidated financial statements of the
+The consolidated financial statements are a consolidation of the company, its directly wholly owned subsidiary, namely Links Bidco Limited, and a number of indirect wholly owned subsidiaries, which in turn own investment properties. - We determined that Links Bidco Limited, on a consolidated basis including its subsidiaries, is the only significant component of the group. - Our audit work on the consolidated financial statements of the Group was performed solely in Jersey .

-Group.